 Santa Fe Art Week

 Step into Santa Fe's casual vibe and delight in stimulating art and culture, fantastic food, and historic architecture during the Santa Fe Art Week celebration!
-The 21st annual International Folk Art Market kicks off the week on July 9 with a community celebration and artist welcome on the Railyard Plaza and the Market begins in the evening on July 10 at Railyard Park!
-The 25th annual Art Santa Fe opens on July 11 at the Santa Fe Community Convention Center and runs through Sunday, July 13.
-Beyond this, during Santa Fe Art Week, there will be dozens of art experiences and events, openings and shows, art talks, and workshops in galleries and studios across Santa Fe’s beautiful art districts through Sunday, July 20.
+The 22nd annual International Folk Art Market kicks off the week on July 9 with a community celebration and artist welcome on the Railyard Plaza and the Market begins in the evening on July 10 at Railyard Park through July 12!
+The 26th annual Art Santa Fe opens on July 9 at the Santa Fe Community Convention Center and runs through Saturday, July 11.
+Beyond this, during Santa Fe Art Week, there will be dozens of art experiences and events, openings and shows, art talks, and workshops in galleries and studios across Santa Fe’s beautiful art districts through Sunday, July 19.

 Art Santa Fe is a gathering of exceptional artists and galleries from around the world.
 Explore world-class modern, and contemporary art, meet the artists, interact with site-specific works and performance pieces, or listen to inspiring and thought-provoking talks by international art industry experts.
 Whether you’re a collector, designer, or just an art aficionado, you won’t want to miss it.
 Get your FREE tickets today!